A Pharmacist's Guide to CBD

-Sublingual CBD Oils are the most popular CBD products, thanks to their high bioavailability and ease of use.
+Sublingual CBD Oils became the most popular CBD dosage form, not due to high bioavailability and ease of use., rather becasue there was nothing better on the market, that is now changing.
 Other popular routes of administration include topical salves, gel caps, and gummies.

 Importantly, CBD has been found to be well-tolerated even at doses up to 600 MG/day.
 It was also comparable to placebo in producing no physiological effects at these relatively high doses.

 Every mammal has an endocannabinoid system (ECS) with receptors throughout their bodies.
 This system is involved in almost all brain and body functions, from our ability to handle pain, stress, and anxiety to our mobility and muscle health.

 The ECS is a system of G protein-coupled receptors, their several lipid signaling ligands, and the enzymes which synthesize and degrade these signaling molecules.
 Activation of cannabinoid receptors initiates a second messenger cascade which, in immune cells, inhibits proinflammatory processes, and in neurons, causes polarization and subsequently, reduced likelihood of neurotransmitter release.